Opportunity conversion rates are a critical sales metric in any organization.

 And what’s more:

-There’s a right and a wrong way to measure opportunity win rates.
+There are right and wrong ways to measure opportunity win rates.

 Naturally, I’ll explain the correct way.

-Like most things, there’s more than one way to measure opportunity conversion rates.
+Like most things, there’s more than one way to calculate opportunity conversion rates in Salesforce.

 Don’t measure conversion rates like this